Rama-mrd/kubernetes-python-monitoring/README.md

  ![image](https://user-images.githubusercontent.com/26178872/158742940-903b3365-b573-4824-b215-99b7541bd60c.png)

- 4. Run the pytest to verify the outputs if you get them as expected.
+ 4. Create test scripts and run them to verify the outputs if you get them as expected.

 Building Docker Containers
 1. Build the Docker image